sreguzzoni/pokemon_tournament/README.md

 ### Clone the repository

-To clone the repository and move your working directory inside it , run the commands:
+To clone the repository and move your working directory inside it, run the commands:

 ```bash
 git clone https://github.com/sreguzzoni/pokemon_tournament